MIT-PAC/tc-public/ta2-docs/q-and-a.md

 ### Answer

 That is up to you.
-For example, if app generated data is sent over the network, it will not have a previous tag defined.
-But it might be important to your detection or forensics algorithms to know that a program wrote some data to a specific network address.
-The provenancetagnode->netflowobject provides the connection information.
+But I think you should not ignore them.
+For example, if an application reads a file that was written by a process we do not track, then the file data read will not have a previous tag.
+Then if this data is written to the network, you will probably want to record that action.

+At the network sink, the tag reported on the data written will be the tag denoting the file read information.
+The NetFlowObject on the event corresponding to the network sink will provide the connection details (local and destination address / port).
 That is just one example.
 Files are another.

 ## NetFlowObjects and ProvenanceTagNodes